 Welcome to the Dorchester Neighbourhood Policing Team (NPT) page which covers the main town shopping area, Brewery Square, Poundbury and all the encompassing residential areas.
-This page also covers the large rural and farming areas in between Weymouth, Bridport and Sherborne.
+The team also cover the large surrounding rural and farming areas around our county town.

 The NPT work alongside partner agencies and the local community to ensure Dorchester remains a safe place to live, work and visit.
 Working in partnership means we can tackle the issues that most affect local people and the NPT have 4 main theme based priorities across Dorchester (& West Dorset), which are:

 1. Deliver engagement to prevent and educate the community against scams.

 2. Disrupt 'County Lines' networks and criminal exploitation of vulnerable people.

 3. Reduce Anti-Social Behaviour (ASB)

 4. Policing our rural communities in partnership with the Rural Crime Team.